-The weather was really bad and windy, and I still curse myself for not taking an action camera with me as getting a stable footage was nearly impossible.
-Here is a simple video we compiled with all our footages.
-It is a bit long, but we have manged to catch the dolphins throwing the fish in this video.
+The weather was really bad and windy, and I still curse myself for not taking an action camera with me as getting stable footage was nearly impossible.
+Here is a simple video we compiled with all our footage.
+It is a bit long, but we have managed to catch the dolphins throwing the fish in this video.

 - Photography: Carry a tripod, binocular and a zoom lens.
 Set your camera and be ready to click some amazing shots.
 GoPro or any other action camera will be great to get some action shots here both the dolphins when they arrive as well as the water sports etc.

 - Be Patient: If you have gone in the specified time after checking for the time of low tide, there is a big chance you will see them.
 Going at the right time is important and then not giving up too.
 I saw lot of folks waiting for only half an hour before leaving and missing their chance to see which it is a shame.

 - Dress appropriately: It can be pretty windy and cold, so it’s best to go all prepared in windcheaters etc. so that you can stay longer without being frustrated.

 - Go with food or other things to do at the beach to not give up easily as you might end up waiting for 1-2 hours.
 Trust me it is worth it, so why not turn it into a picnic and plan a meal there.

 - Bring your kids: If you got kids, they will be more than thrilled to have this experience.
 The big me, was jumping up and down watching the dolphins swim.
 I almost thought my kids are getting a treat in Scotland one day 😉

 Some of the popular Dolphin species to see in Scotland include:

 - Bottlenose dolphin

 - Orca (killer whale)